Enjoy sex like you used to

 Published 05/08/2022

-Your pelvic floor is kinda like plumbing: you never really think about it unless there’s something wrong.
-Although we don’t pay much attention to our pelvic floor muscles, they make everyday bodily functions possible.
+Your pelvic floor is kinda like your house’s plumbing: You never really think about it unless there’s something wrong.
+Indeed, your pelvic floor muscles make many everyday bodily functions possible, and when they’re off, you’ll definitely notice.

-So while these muscles aren’t exactly ones you’ll be flexing in front of the mirror in the weight room, your pelvic health certainly shouldn’t be ignored.
-Let’s discuss your pelvic floor muscles, the symptoms of pelvic floor dysfunction and some ways to keep these muscles as healthy as possible.
+So, while these muscles aren’t exactly ones you’ll be flexing in front of the mirror in the weight room, your pelvic health shouldn’t be ignored.
+Let’s discuss your pelvic floor muscles, the symptoms of male pelvic floor dysfunction, and some ways to keep these muscles as healthy as possible.

-First, if you’re not sure what your pelvic floor is or does, here’s a quick biology refresher.
-Your pelvic floor muscles provide support to the organs in your pelvis, including your intestines, bladder and urethra.
+First, if you’re unsure what your pelvic floor is or does, here’s a quick biology refresher.
+Your pelvic floor muscles provide support to the organs in your pelvic area, including your intestines, bladder, and urethra.
 These muscles span across the floor of your pelvis in a hammock-like shape.

 You use this group of muscles throughout the day, mostly without even realizing it.
-Whenever you go to the bathroom, your pelvic floor muscles help you control the flow of urine, as well as your bowel movements.
+Whenever you go to the bathroom, your pelvic floor muscles help you control the flow of urine and your bowel movements.

 The male pelvic floor also plays a role in penile health, so pelvic floor dysfunction may lead to sexual health issues like erectile dysfunction and ejaculatory disorders.

-So basically, pelvic floor health is a really important part of men’s health — which is why it’s important to keep an eye out for the signs of pelvic floor dysfunction, and to seek medical advice if you think you’re experiencing any of these issues.
+So basically, pelvic floor health is a really important part of men’s health — which is why it’s important to keep an eye out for the signs of a weak pelvic floor and to seek medical advice if you think you’re experiencing any of these issues.

 • Difficulty urinating, even when trying to “push” with your muscles